KiwiFarah/student_management_system/README.md

 # student_management_system

 ## Description
-A fully functional **student management system with basic CRUD operations** using **ReactJS, Spring boot and MongoDB**.
+A fully functional **student management system with basic CRUD operations** using **ReactJS, Springboot and MongoDB**.
 The system has been unit tested with proper error handling.

 ## Key Features
 - Admin logs in to the login page where admin email and password are required for succesful login.